tianyima2000/DNN_missing_data/README.md

 # Tutorial

-The complete coe in this tutorial can be found in the file Tutorial.ipynb.
+The complete code used in this tutorial can be found in the file Tutorial.ipynb.
+The required packages for this tutorial are `torch`, `numpy`, `matplotlib` and `scikit-learn`.